strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ## Introduction

 The documentation already covers a [plugin development](/developer-docs/latest/development/plugins-development.html) section.
 However, this might be a little bit hard to follow especially if you discovered Strapi recently.
-This guide aims to make it easier for you to learn this process with a real example of a To Do list plugin.
+This guide aims to make it easier for you to learn this process with a real example of a To-Do list plugin.

 The plugin API you are going to use was born from a [request for change](https://plugin-api-rfc.vercel.app/) (RFC) that we invite you to read if you are curious to know more about it.

-You will learn to create a simple To Do plugin in which you'll create a plugin content-type for persiting data, customize the back-end, create settings, create a plugin homepage, inject a React component in the admin, use the [Strapi Design System](https://design-system.strapi.io/) and more.
+You will learn to create a simple To-Do plugin in which you'll create a plugin content-type for persisting data, customize the back-end, create settings, create a plugin homepage, inject a React component in the admin, use the [Strapi Design System](https://design-system.strapi.io/) and more.

 :::caution
 This guide is working for the Strapi v4 version only.